Survey

 The

-advantages over traditional survey methodology.
-Using an online survey
+traditional survey methodology.
+Using an online survey as an

-as an example, this paper discusses the process of developing and administering
+example, this paper discusses the process of developing and

-a web-based survey.
-Problems and potentials of this data collection
+administering a web-based survey.
+Problems and potentials of

 The

-the internet offers an economical alternative to paper or telephone
+particular, the internet offers an economical alternative to

-surveys.
-However, there are disadvantages and advantages that
+paper or telephone surveys.
+However, there are disadvantages and

-must be considered when evaluating the viability of Internet research.
+advantages that must be considered when evaluating the viability

-of surveys are compared in this presentation.
-The first type, and one
+types of surveys are compared in this presentation.
+The first

-can take several forms.
-E-mail surveys typically include the survey
+forms.
+E-mail surveys typically include the survey in the text

-in the text of the e-mail or as an attachment.
-The third type of survey
+of the e-mail or as an attachment.
+The third type of survey is

 respondent goes to a web-site to complete the survey.